survivejs/webpack-book/manuscript/building/03_code_splitting.md

 );
 ```

 As you can see, `require.ensure` definition is more powerful.
-The gotcha is that it doesn't support error handling.
+The problem is that it doesn't support error handling.
 Often you can achieve what you want through a dynamic `import`, but it's good to know this form exists as well.

 T> `require.ensure` supports naming. `require.ensure` blocks that have the same name will be pulled into the same output chunk as showcased by [an official example](https://github.com/webpack/webpack/tree/master/examples/named-chunks).